zesik/re-alert/README.md

 ## Dependencies

-Re-alert depends on React, Redux, Babel and webpack.
+Re-alert depends on React and Redux.
+See [package.json](package.json) for more details.

 ## Installation